Did you hear what Sophie said to Jenna about what Claire told Megan after school today?

-- Ignore hurtful comments: If your child reports something hurtful, don’t brushing it aside or tell them that it is “nothing.”
-You don’t have to dwell on it, but emphasize with them, and then turn the conversation to something positive about your child.
+- Ignore hurtful comments: If your child reports something hurtful, don’t brush it aside or tell them that it is “nothing.”
+You don’t have to dwell on it, but empathize with them, and then turn the conversation to something positive about your child.

 - Allow bullying: If you know or suspect that your child or their group of friends is acting in a way that is bullying other students, speak up.
 Talk with your child about bullying and explore how the other children may feel; encourage them to make amends.

 You may never be able to keep up with who likes Patrick now or understand why Lindsey gave Claire a dirty look in gym class, and that’s ok.